-Francis Collins, the newly appointed director of the National Institutes of Health in the United States, captured a similar sentiment.
+Francis Collins, the director of the National Institutes of Health in the USA, captured a similar sentiment.
 Collins is reported to have mused about the "new" field of synthetic biology as applied to virus synthesis: "This was completely a no-brainer.
 I think a lot of people thought, 'Well, what's the big deal?
-Why is that so exciting?"
-[4].
+Why is that so exciting?"" (quoted in Regis [4]).